AdobeDocs/release-notes.en/current.md

 Release date: September 20, 2019

 * In App Messaging:
     * On devices running iOS 10 or newer, the UserNotifications framework is now used to schedule local notifications for apps that are linked to the UserNotifications.framework .
-  *	Fullscreen messages now use WKWebViews from WebKit.framework , which must be linked in your Xcode project.
+    * Fullscreen messages now use WKWebViews from WebKit.framework, which must be linked in your Xcode project.
     * Fixed a bug where the Push click-through payload could not be used as traits for In-App Messaging.
     * Fixed a crash issue.
 * General - Fixed a bug where SDK data was synchronized to the paired watchOS app on every Analytics call.

 **Android: Version 4.17.10**